Suzano S.A. (SUZ) Stock Could Soon Reward Patient Investors

 Suzano S.A.
-(NYSE: SUZ) is -1.62% lower on its value in year-to-date trading and has touched a low of $7.70 and a high of $12.68 in the current 52-week trading range.
+(NYSE: SUZ) is -2.06% lower on its value in year-to-date trading and has touched a low of $7.70 and a high of $12.68 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SUZ stock was last observed hovering at around $9.11 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $13.02 for the next 12 months.
-It is also 47.49% off the consensus price target high of $17.31 offered by 12 analysts, but current levels are 4.01% higher than the price target low of $9.47 for the same period.
+The SUZ stock was last observed hovering at around $8.88 in the last trading session, with the day’s gains setting it 0.17%.

 5 Undervalued Stocks For 2023